Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 To mitigate the risk of excluding relevant studies during the selection process, three authors independently screened all search results, following the most inclusive approach.
 Conflicts were resolved through consensus discussions.
 While the inter-rater agreement was not formally measured, our approach prioritised achieving absolute consensus to maximise the inclusion of relevant studies.

+We acknowledge potential limitations in our search strategy--solely using OpenAlex as the digital library--may affect the thoroughness of our study.
+While OpenAlex indexes publications from major digital libraries such as IEEE, ACM, and Scopus, we recognise that it does not index some relevant studies (e.g., those that may exist exclusively in specialised venues or databases).
+Additionally, very recently published studies might not have been indexed in OpenAlex at the time of our search, creating a temporal bias against the latest research.

-Although OpenAlex indexes publications from major digital libraries such as IEEE, ACM, and Scopus, this is a risk that relevant studies are missed in OpenAlex.
-To mitigate this risk, we adopted an exhaustive iterative strategy.
-Relevant studies were identified from the reference lists of each included study, and the process was repeated until no new relevant studies were discovered.
-In this mapping study, the snowballing process involved three iterations, which ensured that all potentially relevant studies were captured and included.
+To mitigate these risks, we adopted an exhaustive iterative snowballing strategy.
+We systematically identified relevant studies from the reference lists of each included study and repeated this process until no new relevant studies were discovered.
+Our snowballing process involved three iterations, which significantly reduced the likelihood of missing important contributions to the field.